An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Study of Hyper-parameter Selection

 \section{Study of Hyper-parameter Selection}

 We ablate our ImpressionGPT in five aspects of preset parameters: the number of examples in fixed or dynamic prompt ($N_s$), the threshold for response judgement in iterative prompt ($T$), the number of good and bad responses in iterative prompt ($Gd$ and $Bd$), and iteration times ($I$).
-For cost-saving, we select 500 samples in the test set of MIMIC-CXR dataset~\cite{johnson2019mimic} for our ablation study.
+For cost-saving, we select 500 samples in the test set of MIMIC-CXR dataset for our ablation study.
 This allows us to complete the search for the optimal parameters of the model at a smaller cost.
 After determining the optimal parameters, we employ the complete test set to get the final results.
 Table~\ref{teble_ab_fix}$\sim$\ref{teble_ab_iter} show the ablation results of our hyper-parameter study.

-As shown in Table~\ref{teble_ab_fix}, we first studied the results of different numbers of examples in fixed prompt, where $N_s$ is the number of examples, and R-1, R-2, R-L, and Cost represent the Rouge-1, Rouge-2, Rouge-L scores and the rough cost, respectively.
+{As shown in the top part of Table~\ref{teble_ab_fix},} we first studied the results of different numbers of examples in fixed prompt, where $N_s$ is the number of examples, and R-1, R-2, R-L, and Cost represent the Rouge-1, Rouge-2, Rouge-L scores and the rough cost, respectively.
 It can be seen that the best results are obtained by inserting 15 examples in the prompt.
 When 18 examples are inserted, the results are saturated and the input text may exceed the token limit.

-We continue to investigate the number of examples in the dynamic prompt, as shown in Table~\ref{teble_ab_dynamix}.
-The experimental results are consistent with Table~\ref{teble_ab_fix} that using 15 similar radiology reports as examples in the dynamic prompt performs the best results, and the corresponding Rouge-1, Rouge-2, and Rouge-L scores increase by 11.4\%, 8.78\%, and 10.0\%, respectively, compared to Table~\ref{teble_ab_fix}.
-This demonstrates that dynamic context constructed using similar examples can help ChatGPT to better perform tasks in specific domain.
+We continue to investigate the number of examples in the dynamic prompt, {as shown in the bottom part of Table~\ref{teble_ab_fix}.} The experimental results are consistent with {``Fixed Prompt"} that using 15 similar radiology reports as examples in the dynamic prompt performs the best results, and the corresponding Rouge-1, Rouge-2, and Rouge-L scores increase by 11.4\%, 8.78\%, and 10.0\%, respectively, {compared to the ``Fixed Prompt".} This demonstrates that dynamic context constructed using similar examples can help ChatGPT to better perform tasks in specific domain.

 After that, we investigate the value of the metric for evaluating the Impression generated by ChatGPT in iterative optimization, which we noted as $T$, as shown in Table~\ref{teble_ab_thresh}. $N_s$ is the similar examples in dynamic prompt, $Gd$ and $Bd$ represent the number of good and bad examples in iterative prompt, and $I$ is the upper limit of the number of iterations.
 We find that after using interaction optimization, Rouge-1, Rouge-2, and Rouge-L improve by 7.56\%, 7.2\% and 8.66\%, respectively when $T=0.7$, although the corresponding cost increases about 5 times.